bumoproject/bumo-docs-en/docs/BUMO_Smart_Contract_Development_Guide.rst

 Syntax Description
 ------------------

-BUMO smart contracts are written in JavaScript.
+BUMO smart contracts are written in ``JavaScript``.
 In order to facilitate developers to develop contracts in a standard and safe way, JSLint is used for detecting contract syntax.
 For details, please refer to `ContractRules.md <https://github.com/bumoproject/bumo/blob/master/src/web/jslint/ContractRules.md>`_.

 Syntax Rules
 ^^^^^^^^^^^^^

 The syntax rules in the smart contract include the following:

-- Strict detection of the statement, which means all source code must start with the ** "use strict"; ** field.
+- Strict detection of the statement, which means all source code must start with the **"use strict";** field.
 - Try to use **let** to declare variables within the statement block.
 - Use **===** instead of **==** to judge the comparison; use **!==** instead of **!=** to compare.
 - The statement must end with **;**.